Your partner in navigating the ins and outs of prescriptions — at no extra cost.

 Increased vaginal discharge

-Pantiliners can help absorb additional vaginal discharge caused by vaginal preparations of estrogen.
+Pantiliners can help absorb increased vaginal discharge caused by vaginal preparations of estrogen.

 Nausea

-Over-the-counter nausea relief options include ginger chews, peppermints, and nausea bracelets.
-You can also speak with your doctor about your options for prescription nausea medication if symptoms persist.
+For over-the-counter nausea relief, try ginger chews, peppermints, and nausea bracelets.
+You can speak with your doctor about prescription medication options if symptoms persist.

 Some IVF side effects like mood swings and hot flashes occur as the result of hormonal changes, making them harder to treat.